tansudasli/k8s-boilerplate/README.md

   - Manually create bare-metals (on your local machine using Virtualbox, or bare-metal-as-a-service provider (Scaleway) or in your DC).
 So adjust basic networking things (i.e. on virtualbox use bridged network), and then
     - Complete `OS installation`
       - Set hostname as `base`
       - Create `default user` as admin during installation
       - Create `ansible` user (as service account), add to `sudo` and `adm` groups, and your public-key
       - ssh-server
       - Set static IP
     - Get `machine IPs`, and Update the `hosts` file.

-    This part normally can be automized by `cloud-init`.
+    Steps in `OS installation` normally can be automized by `cloud-init`.
 To use cloud-init in Virtualbox, You need
     - `multipass` or
     - `vagrant` or
-    -  manually run `cloud-init.yaml`.
+    -  manually run `cloud-init.yaml` on the machine.
 Check cloud-init.yaml for more!

 - Bootstrapping.
   <br>Every server needs some checks, installations, or hardening etc...
     - Check virtualization
-    - Set hostname
+    - Set hostname as `hosts` file
     - Set networking (static IP)
-    - Install virtualization technology

 - K8s